What to do with an oil light on situation

 What if your oil level isn’t low but you still have an oil light on warning?

-I see two scenarios her: the oil pressure sensor is bad and providing false readings, or it’s telling the truth and you really do have a low oil pressure problem.
+I see two scenarios here: the oil pressure sensor is bad and providing false readings, or it’s telling the truth and you really do have a low oil pressure problem.

 Oil pressure sensors fail quite regularly, so diagnosing the sensor should be your first step.
-There are two ways to do that: replace the sensor with a new unit or install a mechanical oil pressure gauge and record the actual oil pressure.
+There are two ways to do that: replace the sensor with a new unit and see if the light goes out or install a mechanical oil pressure gauge and record the actual oil pressure.
 See these posts for instructions:

 Replace an oil pressure sensor